Skip to content

 Reaching Bandhavgarh National Park

 Airport: Bandhavgarh is a jungle, naturally not having an air strip.
-However, it is well connected to cities in Madhya Pradesh, that do.
-Jabalpur, approximately 200 kms from the park, is well connected by air with major cities in the country, i.e. New Delhi and Mumbai.
+However, it is well connected to cities in Madhya Pradesh.
+Jabalpur, approximately 200 kms from the park, is well connected by air with major cities in the country, i.e. New Delhi and Mumbai

 Railway: Reaching Bandhavgarh by Train is simple too.
 Trains to Umaria (37 kms), Katni (100 kms) and Jabalpur (180 kms) Railway Station, run from major cities in the country, like Mumbai, New Delhi, Jaipur, Agra, Mathura, Gwalior, Bhopal, Sawai Madhopur, Hyderabad, Bengaluru, Chennai etc. One can drive to Bandhavgarh post this point.